rubenschuckit/personal-website-11ty/posts/2023-year-in-review.md

 # Spring
 In March, a happy coincidence occurred.
 My friend Eli was connecting through the Bay and added a long layover for his flight from Taipei.
 Meanwhile, my other friend Stella was visiting the Bay for an academic conference.
 So we got the gang back together!
 The last time the three of us were together was in November 2019 when Eli and I took a trip to Boston to visit Stella at MIT.

 From visiting college friends in the Bay, next was visiting the college campus in St. Louis.
-Lauren and I traveled to St. Louis for my 5th Reunion.
+Lauren and I traveled to St. Louis for my 5th reunion.
 It was fun to take Lauren there and show her the sights.

-There was a bit weather, it turned out, in the form of a Tornado Warning.
-The last time I experienced a Tornado Warning in St. Louis was the first week of freshman year, so I definitely succeeded at reliving my early college days, which—let's face it—is what Reunion is all about anyway.
+There was a bit of weather, it turned out, in the form of a Tornado Warning.
+The last time I experienced a tornado warning in St. Louis was the first week of freshman year, so I definitely succeeded at reliving my early college days, which—let's face it—is what reunion is all about anyway.

 ![image](/static/img/posts/2023/stl-2023.png)